Metrological/rdk-emulator/README.md

 *Import RDK-emulator into VirtualBox*

-On Linux or Mac join the four 7zip-parts of rdk-emulator.7z files:
+On Linux or Mac goto the rdk-emalutor-directory and join the four 7zip-parts of rdk-emulator.7z files:

-  `7z x rdk-emulator.7z.001`
+  `cd ../rdk-emulator && 7z x rdk-emulator.7z.001`

 Uncompress rdk-emulator.tar.gz file: